-- Independent review of adherence to the framework, policies and general directives

-- Ensure integrity of decisions and information flows
+- Independent review of adherence to the internal regulations. - Review governance arrangements over decision making bodies and related information flows

-- Periodic review of activities across the 1st and 2nd lines of defence to identify areas for improvement as required
+- Periodic review of activities across the first and second lines to identify areas for improvement as required.

 Performance of risk assessments